 A decision concerning the approval of municipal environmental protection regulations and tariffs of processing fees are subject to appeal as provided in the Local Government Act (410/2015).
 The state supervisory authority has a right of appeal in decisions concerning municipal environmental protection regulations.
-A decision by an Administrative Court may only be appealed against if the Supreme Administrative Court grants leave to appeal.
+(1420/2019)

-Right of appeal
+Section 191 Right of appeal